cindywfeng/SP-app/README.md

 1. Send customized e-mails.
 Currently, the E-mail function posts a stringified JSON object to Nodemailer that in turn creates the email sent to the user.
 The stringified object is currently the raw version of the routine object.
 I would like to find a solution that would allow me sending modified objects so that the reports become more readable and customizable.

-2. Include charts and counters to give more detailed information about the frequency and duration of the use of the skincare products in the user's items collection.
+2. Include charts and counters to give more detailed information about the frequency and duration of the use of the skincare products.

 </pre>